awsdocs/aws-encryption-sdk-docs/doc_source/troubleshooting-migration.md

 If your application is failing to encrypt or decrypt data, you can usually resolve the problem by updating the code symbols, keyrings, master key providers, or [commitment policy](concepts.md#commitment-policy)\.
 However, in some cases, you might decide that it's best to roll back your application to a previous version of the AWS Encryption SDK\.

 If you must roll back, do so with caution\.
 Versions of the AWS Encryption SDK prior to 1\.7\.*x* cannot decrypt ciphertext encrypted with [key commitment](concepts.md#key-commitment)\.
-+ Rolling back from version 1\.7\.*x* to a previous version of the AWS Encryption SDK is generally safe\.
++ Rolling back from the latest 1\.*x* version to a previous version of the AWS Encryption SDK is generally safe\.
 You might have to undo changes you made to your code to use symbols and objects that are not supported in previous versions\.
 + Once you have begun encrypting with key commitment \(setting your commitment policy to `RequireEncryptAllowDecrypt`\) in version 2\.0\.*x* or later, you can roll back to version 1\.7\.*x*, but not to any earlier version\.
 Versions of the AWS Encryption SDK prior to 1\.7\.*x* cannot decrypt ciphertext encrypted with [key commitment](concepts.md#key-commitment)\.

 If you accidentally enable encrypting with key commitment before all hosts can decrypt with key commitment, it might be best to continue with the roll out rather than to roll back\.
 If messages are transient or can be safely dropped, then you might consider a rollback with loss of messages\.
 If a rollback is required, you might consider writing a tool that decrypts and re\-encrypts all messages\.